simp/simp-packer/simp-testing/README.md

    VBoxManage hostonlyif ipconfig vboxnet1 --ip 192.168.101.1

 ### TODO
+Tests to add:
 - test if master is yum that yum is set up and working.
 - check if puppet is actually running on the port you specified. (netstat or ss)
 - add one last puppet run in at the end and check that it returns 0 (dns and all that should be set up and nothing chould change at that point.)
+Features to add:
 - add an Environment variable in to allow it to create the box even if tests fails.
 - Kickstart a server and client to go with the box.
+- The distribution iso is assumed to be in /net/ISO/Distribution__ISOs.
+Make that configurable.
+- validate input from packer.yaml and don't fail if it does not exist because you can run with all the defaults.
+Clean it up:
 - Move the Vagrant file into the Output directory.
 - Change the packer.yaml settings to match the names used in the simp.json file to make things more consistent
-- The distribution iso is assumed to be in /net/ISO/Distribution__ISOs.
-Make that configurable.
+- Merge the simp_config.rb and simp_packer_tests.sh into one ruby script and clean it up.
+- Delete the Virtualbox Hostonly network if we created it???